 Vogelsang Building Rosenberg | Historic and Multi-Use

-The Vogelsang Building Rosenberg is a prominent landmark building in downtown Rosenberg.
-It functions as a multi-use establishment offering visitors a chance to shop, dine, see a theatrical show and even relax in Rosenberg’s only wine room.
+The Vogelsang Building is a prominent landmark building in downtown Rosenberg.
+It functions as a multi-use establishment offering visitors a chance to shop, dine, see a theatrical show, and even relax in Rosenberg’s only wine room.
 The address is 1909 Avenue G, Rosenberg, Texas 77471.

 A Texas Historical Medallion is on the front of the building.
 The medallion shows the following:

 Built in 1910 by Jacob Gray, this building was leased by Louis A. Vogelsang (1874-1961) in 1916 for his general merchandise business.
-Vogelsang bought the property in 1922, and continued to operate his store at this site until 1947.
-The early commercial building features brick construction with simple corbelled cornice, segmented-arch upper windows and shop-front lower windows and doors.
+Vogelsang bought the property in 1922 and continued to operate his store at this site until 1947.
+The old commercial building features brick construction with simple corbelled cornice, segmented-arch upper windows, and shop-front lower windows and doors.
 Painting of bricks highlights the hood molds, bands, and cornices.
 Recorded Texas Historic Landmark – 1986”

 The first thing that we did was to get an overview of what was in this large structure.
 Much of it in the central part of the premises contains all types of merchandise for sale ranging from antiques to 1950s memorabilia, furniture and so much more.

 Browsing through places such as this is like taking a trip down memory lane!
 At least it is for those of us with a few birthday years which seem to accumulate so very fast.

-My maternal grandmother was an excellent seamstress and made some special dresses for me when I was a child.
-I can vividly remember standing on the kitchen table as she pinned up the hemlines before sewing them.
-Click here if you are interested in seeing what she created using old men’s underwear buttons.
+My maternal grandmother was an excellent seamstress and made some unique dresses for me when I was a child.
+I can vividly remember standing on the kitchen table as she pinned the hemlines on my dresses before sewing them.
+Click here if you are interested in seeing what she created using older men’s underwear buttons.
 Yes, men used to have buttons on their underwear!